lesommer/oocgcm/doc/why-xarray-and-dask.rst

 dask
 ----
-dask_ implement an abstract description of the split/apply/combine process needed for performing out-of-core computation. dask_ also implement an efficient scheduling procedure for optimizing the execution time of the tree of tasks on a given machine.
+dask_ implement an abstract graph representation of the split/apply/combine process needed for performing out-of-core computation. dask_ also implement an efficient scheduling procedure for optimizing the execution time of the tree of tasks on a given machine.